Number of bikes?

 Don’t try and be too ambitious too quickly.
 You don’t have to go faster and further just because everyone else seems to be.
 Stick to the level you’re happy with.

 Which inspirational female sportsperson do you most admire and why?

 I’ve always had a soft spot for Kelly Holmes.
-I was lucky enough to go on her ride in July and met her.
-She is now a keen cyclist and getting up Yorks Hill seems to give her as much of a sense of achievement as her Olympic gold medals.
+I was lucky enough to go on a ride with her a few years ago.
+She is a keen cyclist and getting up Yorks Hill seemed to give her as much of a sense of achievement as her Olympic gold medals.

 What’s the most ridiculous thing you’ve done on a bike?

 I rode into a post on the Waterlink Way and went flying.
 No serious injuries, fortunately.
 In fact I’ve fallen off a few times when stationary!